 Even if you have the best intentions, there are some potential pitfalls that can occur when training your dog with treats.
 The good news is that they are avoidable as long as you stay strong and don’t give in to those cute puppy dog eyes.

 We can’t stress this enough as weight gain can cause a host of other problems, such as joint issues, difficulty breathing, and heart complications.
 Stay within the recommended calorie allotment per day.

 Too many tasty treats could prompt your dog to eat less — or none — of its core meals because it became too dependent on treats.
 Think of it like the person who lives off of junk food, such as chips, versus eating a healthy meal.
 This shouldn’t be an issue if you’re not overdoing the treats and your dog has a nutritious yet delicious meal waiting for them come feeding time.

 You’re only going to be reinforcing bad behavior if you bribe your dog with treats for things like barking (just because you want them to be quiet) or getting into something they shouldn’t.
 In your dog’s mind, what they are doing is okay because you rewarded them for it.
 Instead, work on correcting the negative behavior and commending it when it’s corrected.

 Lack of Respect

 If your dog thinks they can pull you by the nose and get treats all of the time, they’re not showing you respect.
 Prevent this by tying in reward-based training with playtime so that you’re keeping the bond between you two strong.

 Making Training Easier with KONG Club

 Feeling a bit overwhelmed?
-Relax!
-Order your pup a KONG Club dog subscription box that comes jam-packed with toys, treats, and recipes all designed to help you keep your dog’s tail wagging during behavior modification and the training process!
+Relax! the vet experts and trainers in your KONG Club app are here to help you keep your dog’s tail wagging during behavior modification and the training process!